Online Blackmail

 What you need to know

-Typically, a person uses a false identity to befriend a victim via social media.
+Typically, a person creates a false identity to befriend a victim via social media – this is commonly known as ‘catfishing’.
 The exchange may start with flirting or flattery and involves a blackmailer grooming a child and manipulating, tricking or coercing them into sharing sexual photos, videos or livestreams.
-Once sexual content has been shared, the blackmailer will extort their victim by threatening to publish and share the images or recordings unless demands are met.
-Typical demands include money or more sexual material.
+(Find out more about online grooming).

 - Don’t respond to demands and don’t pay up